 FIT is a stool test and can be ordered by your doctor.
 There are different kinds of FIT tests, both wet and dry.
 Allison recommends you check to be sure your test has “evidence of its performance characteristic in large average risk populations and evidence of quality control over development and interpretation.”

 If your FIT test is negative, you repeat the test a year later.
 If the test is positive, you’re advised to schedule a colonoscopy.
 FIT costs about $20 or less and is covered by Medicare and most health insurance plans.

 A single FIT test detects about 73 percent of colorectal cancers.
 But because you use FIT every year, 10 screenings over 10 years make it just as good as one colonoscopy every 10 years, Wender said.

 The National Colorectal Cancer Roundtable has endorsed FIT-based testing as an effective means to screen the general population for colon cancer.

 There are other stool-based exams on the market too.

 One is stool DNA, or sDNA.
 It’s another at-home stool test ordered by a doctor.
-The test looks for blood and abnormal DNA in the stool that may indicate the presence of colon cancer.
+The test looks for blood and abnormal DNA in the stool that may indicate the presence of colon cancer or precancerous polyps.
 If the test is positive, you will need a colonoscopy to remove any cancer or polyps.